logicalclocks/feature-store-api/docs/templates/project.md

         TBD

     !!! example "Connecting from AWS SageMaker"
-        The Java/Scala client version of `hsfs` is not supported on AWS SageMaker, please use the Python client.
+        The Scala client version of `hsfs` is not supported on AWS SageMaker, please use the Python client.

 ## Sharing a Feature Store